jed-harwood/SGM/TARGAR/temp-application/README.md

 graphicalVAR.
 The application is organized around one user-facing script and a shared backend so that users only need to choose the year and model family.

+Notation in this application uses `d` for the number of stations.
+In TAR-GAR(p,q), `p` is the autoregressive order and `q` is the polynomial order in the graph Laplacian.

 ## Layout

 - `run_temp_application.R`: user-facing entrypoint.
 Pick `year` and `model` here, or pass them as command-line arguments.